rfveds/wallet-app/README.md

 ### Logged in user:
 Guest user +
 * Editing their own information, deleting their account, editing their password
-* Creating their own wallets, recording expenses
+* Creating their own wallets, recording operations
 * Creating their own reports, categories, and tags, and editing them.
-Users cannot delete reports, categories, and tags created by other people.
+* Users cannot delete reports, categories, and tags created by other people.
-* The user can create and edit their own reports, categories, and tags visible only to them.
+* User can create and edit their own reports, categories, and tags visible only to them.

 ### Administrator:
 Logged in user +
+* Managing other users
+  * changing passwords,
+  * changing information
+  * changing roles
+  * revoking permissions
-* Managing other users -> changing passwords, changing information + changing to an administrator, revoking permissions, inability to revoke permissions from the last administrator + blocking user accounts
+  * inability to revoke admin permissions from the last administrator
+  * blocking user accounts
-* The administrator does not have access to the wallets, transactions, and reports of other users.
+* Administrator does not have access to the wallets, transactions, and reports of other users.
 * Basic categories and tags created by the administrator are visible to all users, only the administrator can modify them.

 ## Database schema